Ace Winter, No Matter How Many Pairs of Gloves You Lose

 7 – A Spoonful of Honey IS the Medicine

 In recent years, experts have begun to recommend against giving cough and cold medicines to children under the age of 6.
 As a natural cough suppressant, honey has been proven to work just as well as over-the-counter medications in children over age 2.
-Just ½ – 1 teaspoon should do it!
+Just ½ – 1 teaspoon should do the trick!
+(Please note: Honey should never be given to a child under 1 year old.)

 8 – Make an Off-Road Stroller Using Zip Ties